Find out who to call when you have a concern.

 If you are concerned about a child in Guernsey or Alderney

-If you are a member of the public who has concerns about a child's welfare or safety, and if that child is in Guernsey or Alderney, call a children's services social worker on 01481 223182.
-Out of office hours, contact the Emergency Duty Team on 01481 222222
+If you are a member of the public who has concerns about a child's welfare or safety, and if that child is in Guernsey or Alderney, call the Multi Agency Support Hub (MASH) on 01481 223182.

 If it is an emergency, please call the police on 999 or 112.

-If you work with children in Guernsey or Alderney and believe a child you work with is in need of additional support, you should make enquiries to the Multi-Agency Support Hub (MASH) in writing using the MASH enquiry form.
-If you are aware that the child has a social worker you should contact them directly.
+If you work with children in Guernsey or Alderney and believe a child or young person you work with is in need of additional support, you should make enquiries to the Multi Agency Support Hub (MASH) using the numbers above.

 You can find out more about the MASH here.